equinor/fmu-sumo/docs/explorer.rst

 Authentication
 ^^^^^^^^^^^^^^^
 If you have not used the `Explorer` before and no access token is found in your system, a login form will open in your web browser.
-It is also possible to provide the `Explorer` with an exisiting token to use for authentication, in this case you will not be prompted to login.
+It is also possible to provide the `Explorer` with an existing token to use for authentication, in this case you will not be prompted to login.

 .. code-block::